We have already scheduled the dates for the next selection process:

 Process for becoming a field volunteer

-- Read carefully the documents available on this website (volunteer letter, selection process, application form, reference forms).
+- Read carefully the documents available on this website ( application form, reference form, Information on the training and selection process).

-- Contact the Guatemala Project Training and Selection Team (formación@pbi-guatemala.org) to inform them of your interest in applying.
+- Contact the Guatemala Project Training and Selection Team (formación@pbi-guatemala.org) for any doubt or question.

 - Contact your local PBI Country Group, and attend one of the introductory events regularly organised by them.